rikulehtonen/ATAG/README.md

 # ATAG

-an experimental tool that combines reinforcement learning and test libraries to build tests.
-Current version is only used for demo.
+An experimental tool that combines reinforcement learning and test libraries to build tests.
+The current version is only for demonstration purposes.

 ![Demo](resources/material/atag_demo.gif)